 What is SDBbot?

 SDBbot is the name of a remote access trojan (RAT).
-Typically, cyber criminals try to infect computers it software of this type so they could control them remotely and perform various actions.
-In most cases they use them to steal sensitive information and/or infect computers with additional malware.
-This particular RAT can be used to control computer remotely: run shell commands, record screen and access file system.
-Either way, having software like SDBbot installed can cause serious problems.
+Typically, cyber criminals try to infect computers with software of this type to take control of them remotely and perform various actions.
+In most cases, they use RATs to steal sensitive information and/or infect computers with additional malware.
+This particular RAT can be used to control computers remotely and run shell commands, record the screen, and access the file system.
+In any case, having software such as SDBbot installed can lead to serious problems.

-SDBbot is written in C++ programming language, it is created of three components: installer, loader and RAT component.
+SDBbot is written in the C++ programming language and comprises three components: installer, loader, and RAT component.
 The installer component is responsible for establishing persistence for the loader component.
-It also places the RAT in the system's registry, it creates a new registry value.
-However, a system reboot/restart is required in order for the installer to be able to continue executing the loader and RAT.
-Then the loader component starts executing its shell code which decompresses the remote access trojan component and executes its DLL file.
-Installed SDBbot sends information and receives commands via C&C (Command and Control) server.
-It collects basic system information such as computer name, geolocation (country code), operating system version, user rights, domain name and proxy configuration.
+It also places the RAT into the system's registry, creating a new registry value, however, a system reboot/restart is required for the installer to continue executing the loader and RAT.
+The loader component then starts executing its shell code, which decompresses the remote access trojan component and executes a DLL file.
+The installed SDBbot sends information and receives commands via a Command and Control (C&C) server, which collects basic system information such as computer name, geolocation (country code), operating system version, user rights, domain name, and proxy configuration.
 Cyber criminals can use SDBbot to run the Windows PowerShell and then execute various commands through it.
 For example, they can restart the operating system, shut it down, set sleep time, receive existing or create new videos (or screenshots), and so on.
-Also, it can read, write and delete files, create directories, write commands to shell and perform other actions.
+It can also read, write, and delete files, create directories, write commands to shell, and perform other actions.
 Accessed files might contain sensitive information that could be misused to generate revenue.
-Recorded videos or/and taken screenshots might contain sensitive information or be used to blackmail victims in one or another way.
-Written commands might be used to infect computers with additional malware that could be designed to steal personal details, encrypt files, and so on.
-There are many commands that could be used to damage systems or/and cause victims problems related to finances, privacy, etc. If there is a reason to think that a computer is infected with SDBbot, then this remote access trojan should be eliminated as soon as possible.
+Recorded videos and/or taken screenshots might contain sensitive information or be used to blackmail victims in a number of ways.
+Commands might be deployed to infect computers with additional malware - this could be designed to steal personal details, encrypt files, and so on.
+There are many commands that can be used to damage systems and/or cause problems for victims relating to finances, privacy, etc. If there is reason to believe that your computer is infected with SDBbot, remove this remote access trojan immediately.

 |Name||SDBbot remote access trojan|